 - It also displays a list of secure/ insecure directory content of the website.

-- Overall security of the websites data is taken care of by WAF and it protects data from malicious attacks.
+- The overall security of the website’s data is taken care of by WAF and it protects data from malicious attacks.

 First, extract the downloaded zip file.
 After that, open the correct Opencart Version Folder.
 According to Opencart Version installed in your system.